 Do I need a driver for my procedures?

 It is recommended that patients arrange for transportation when coming in for treatments.
-Our clinic may arrange for this upon request only for your initial stem cell procedure.
+Our clinic may arrange for this upon request only for your initial regenerative cell procedure.

 When do I return to normal activity?

 Though some patients may experience discomfort post treatment, you can return to most of your normal activities immediately.
 Depending on where the Cells were injected, you may feel some transient soreness or stiffness but no physical restrictions are given.
 We want you to move around!

 Are there certain medical conditions which would disqualify me from having a Regenerative Cell procedure?